MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-multi-step-form.md

 > [!NOTE]
 > When creating a multistep form, it is important to plan the steps first.
 This will make the configuration process easier.
 Establish the individual steps and any conditional branches to the multistep process.

-## Create an multistep form
+## Create a multistep form

-In the steps below, we'll create an multistep form, this example follows a simple process to apply for a scholarship, but the concepts can be applied to other business processes.
+In the steps below, we'll create a multistep form, this example follows a simple process to apply for a scholarship, but the concepts can be applied to other business processes.

 Here is an outline of the sample steps: